 Think of creative ways to make brushing your teeth fun.
 For example, listening to fun sounds or songs while brushing can help make the entire experience a pleasant, and even fun one.
 Try listening to a song that is two minutes long to help keep yourself and your kids brushing for the full duration of time recommended.
 Also, having a cool toothbrush designed for kids that features their favourite characters helps brings out the fun in brushing and allows children to bring their favourite cartoon and television friends into the bathroom with them.

-- Make Brushing Time Family Time - Turn brushing into a family activity so that children look forward to it.
-At night, get together in the bathroom to brush our teeth for the recommended two minutes.
+Make Brushing Time Family Time - At night, get together in the bathroom to brush our teeth for the recommended two minutes.
 Play your favourite song (which is usually around two minutes) and brush together for the duration of the song.

 Lastly, remember that a healthy diet is important in tooth care for kids.
 Try to avoid or limit sugary foods and drinks.
 It’s recommended that they only drink milk and water.
 If you give them sugary foods, only do so at their regular mealtimes.